Vitamin A Benefits

 Vitamin A helps maintain the immunity of our body by developing mucous in our eyes, stomach, genitals, or lungs to keep the harmful bacteria at bay.
 This vitamin also helps produce and enhance the performance of white blood cells in our body, which help fight bacteria.
 Thus, a deficiency of this vitamin can seriously increase our vulnerability to numerous infections.[r59]

 Helps Maintain Healthy Bones

 Though vitamin D and calcium are the two most well-known compounds that come to mind when talking about bone health, vitamin A also helps increase the resiliency of our bones.
 People who have vitamin A deficiency are found to be at a higher risk of fractures than people who do not have this deficiency.
 A meta-analysis of observational research revealed that higher consumption of vitamin A in the diet helps decrease the risk of fractures by 6%.[r58]

 Supports Fetal Development

 Vitamin A is found to play an important role in the growth and development of various organs while the fetus is developing in the womb.
 In addition to this, it plays a critical role in the proper development of the nervous system, kidneys, lungs, and pancreas.
 Animal studies have proved that a deficiency of vitamin A in females can lead to improper implantation of the egg in the womb.[r57]
 Moreover, studies on rats have revealed that a deficiency of vitamin A in males can result in infertility as it impacts the development of sperm cells.[r56]

-Daily Vitamin A Intake
+Daily Intake For Vitamin A

 Healthy Foods High In Vitamin A